nguyensjsu/sp18-281-old-drivers/project_journal.md

 ```

-### 1. Introduction of The Project
+### 1. Introduction of The Project (04/16/2018)
 ---
+In this project, we decide to create a Starbucks Online Order System.
+Customers can use this to register, make an online order, check order status, make comments etc. The owner can recevice the order, process it, and also manage the stock, check reviews of each item.

+### 2. Architecture Diagram (04/16/2018)
+---
+This section our team members discussed the roadmap of our project, figure out the tech stack and architecure of the system.
+As int the figure below, the frontend will be writen by JS, and we use Kong as API Gateway to route API calls to different sub-module.
+Each module uses Redis as backend database, and Redis is configured in replication mode, at this time, we have not decided how to handle network partition.

+### 3. System Design (04/18/2018)
+---

+#### 3.1 Overview
+---
 In this project we will build an online Starbucks system.
 This system contains four main modules

 * Order subsystem
 * Inventory subsystem
 * User management subsystem
 * Product review & comments subsystem

-### 2. Architecture Diagram
----

-### 3. System Design
----

-#### 3.1 Overview
----
-This system contains 4 modules, each module is binded with an API server.
+Each module is binded with an API server.
 Each API server interacts with backend database directly, which is [Redis](https://redis.io/) cluster in this project.
 For simplicity, we use [Kong](https://getkong.org/about/) as an API gateway to route each call to the related API server.
 We deploy the backend Redis cluster in replication mode.
 Each quorum has 5 nodes and each module is related to on quorum.
 [Heroku](https://dashboard.heroku.com/) is used to deploy the application.

-#### 3.2 UI Design
+#### 3.2 UI Design (04/18/2018)
 ---

-#### 3.3 Kong API Gateway
+#### 3.3 Kong API Gateway (04/18/2018)
 ---

-#### 3.4 Order Subsystem
+#### 3.4 Order Subsystem (04/18/2018)
 ---

 Data Structure